user95401/DevTools-Ext/about.md

-# DevTools.Ext
+# DevTools.Ext (Developer Tools Extended)

-Extended browser-like developer tools version for Geode.
+Extended version of browser-like developer tools for Geode.

+Aimed at more active development and supporting things of this day unlike original mod.

 Press `F11` (or `F10` on Mac or `More Games` on Android) to open up the dev tools.

 ## New Features

 * Now almost all imgui stuff being saved (windows, font size etc)
-* Keyboard inputs fixes :D (like working key mods to do CTRL + C and stuff)
+* Keyboard inputs fixes :D (like working key mods to do CTRL + C)
 * Small Android Adaptations
 * Language translations (Russian, Ukrainian, Spanish)
 * More debug info (imgui metrics, text in settings ...)